zifeo/Food-habits/README.md

 ## Results

 Expected food trends were present as one could expect from well-known clichés.
 Looking closer at the estimated nutritious facts, the high variance and noisiness of the datasets coupled to matching process increases the difficutly of the analysis.
 No relevant area-based nutrition bias among the insights was found.
-One could nonetheless use the matching process and the pipeline as tools for further investigation.
+One could nonetheless use the matching process and the pipeline as tools for further in depth investigation.

 ## Expected and encountered challenges